kherge-archive/php-service-container/README.md

 This library provides a simple service container.
 It is heavily influenced by Fabien Potencier's [Pimple](https://github.com/fabpot/Pimple) project (in particular, Igor Wielder's modifications).
 The differences from Pimple are

 - naming convention
-- handling of service provider registration and initialization
+- handling of service provider registration
 - library specific exceptions
 - different implementations of `shared()` and `protect()`